yuki-ishikawa-fuji/BAM-Spatial-Analysis/README.md

 ### result_figures.ipynb

 This code loads the results at **dat** directory, and .raws the figures for the manuscript.
-The figures are generated under the **fig** directory.

 ### dat
 #### reach_results_conventional.csv & reach_results_virtual.csv